The 8 Ds of Stroke Care

 Data collection is a vital component of the chain of survival.
 A CT scan is an essential tool needed for an accurate diagnosis.
 A noncontrast CT scan should be performed to differentiate ischemic stroke from hemorrhagic stroke.
 The CT scan should be completed within 25 minutes of the patient arriving in the ED and should be read within 45 minutes of arrival into the ED.

 A decision regarding the type of treatment needed is the next step in caring for a patient with a stroke.
 Information, such as the type of stroke that has occurred and the time from onset of symptoms, is considered before a treatment decision is made.
 The severity of the stroke may also play a role in deciding what the most appropriate treatment will be.
 The patient and family members should also be informed of the risks and benefits of treatment options.
 Additional imaging techniques such as CT perfusion, CT angiography, or magnetic resonance imaging scans of patients with suspected stroke should be promptly interpreted by a physician skilled in neuroimaging interpretation.

 Drug administration, if appropriate, is the next link in the chain of survival.
 If the patient is a candidate for fibrinolytic therapy, the window of opportunity for administration is narrow.
 According to the AHA guidelines, fibrinolytic therapy should be administered within 3 hours of the onset of symptoms.
 If the patient is not a candidate for drug therapy, they may qualify for endovascular therapy to remove the clot mechanically rather than with fibrinolytics.
 AHA inclusion and exclusion criteria for fibrinolytic therapy are as follows:

 This step in stroke care focuses on the continuing care of the stroke patient.
 It is recommended that patients be admitted to an intensive care unit or stroke unit within 3 hours of arrival in the ED.
-Continued monitoring of a stroke patient includes frequent assessment of neurological status and monitoring of glucose levels and vitals, as well as prevention of complications.
+Continued monitoring and care of a stroke patient includes frequent assessment of neurological status and monitoring of glucose levels and vitals, as well as prevention of complications.